 The Indian stock market is a great opportunity for NRIs to grow their wealth back in India.
-Although NRIs can invest in stocks directly if they have the expertise, investing through mutual funds is a smart and cost-effective solution for all types of investors.
-In this article, we will analyze how can NRI invest in mutual funds in India on a repatriation and non-repatriation basis.
+Although NRIs can invest in stocks directly if they have the expertise, investing through mutual funds for NRIs is a smart and cost-effective solution for all types of investors.
+Yes, NRIs can invest in mutual funds in India on a repatriation and non-repatriation basis.
 However, NRI investment in mutual funds is subject to certain special rules with respect to tax and inward remittance.

 NRI mutual fund schemes are designed to cater to the diverse and varied needs of NRIs.
 Basically, there are three categories for NRI investment in mutual funds in India – equity funds, Debt funds, and hybrid funds.
 Equity funds are the mutual funds that primarily invest in stocks, also known as equity securities.
 Debt funds are the mutual funds that invest in bonds or other debt securities, such as government bonds, commercial papers, treasury bills, etc. Hybrid funds, also known as balanced funds, invest in both equity and debt instruments.

 Easy to buy and manage funds online from anywhere

 NRIs can buy and manage mutual funds online from anywhere in the world.
 NRIs can buy and redeem mutual funds online using their NRI accounts.
 In addition, investors can switch units of different mutual fund schemes and opt for systematic transfer or withdrawals online.
 You don’t need to submit cheques and DD, or be physically present in India.
 You can track your funds online and receive consolidated account statements regularly on mails.